phaserjs/phaser/README.md

 * Key.justReleased has bee renamed to Key.upDuration which is a much clearer name for what the method actually does.
 See Key.justUp for a nice clean alternative.
 * The Phaser.Device class has been made into a singleton and removed it's dependancy on Phaser.Game (thanks @pnstickne #1328)
 * ArrayList has been renamed to `ArraySet` (as it's actually a data set implementation) and moved from the `core` folder to the `utils` folder (thanks @pnstickne)
+* If you are reloading a Phaser Game on a page that never properly refreshes (such as in an AngularJS project) then you will quickly run out of AudioContext nodes.
+If this is the case create a global var called `PhaserGlobal` on the window object before creating the game.
+The active AudioContext will then be saved to `window.PhaserGlobal.audioContext` when the Phaser game is destroyed, and re-used when it starts again (#1233)

 ### Bug Fixes